scrambledeggs/cookbook/policies/setting-up-alarms.md

 # AWS CloudWatch Alarm Setup Policy for Booky Services

 ### Purpose
-This policy outlines the steps for configuring AWS CloudWatch Alarms to monitor booky services, specifically focusing on AWS Lambda functions and AWS X-Ray for distributed tracing.
+This policy outlines the steps for configuring AWS CloudWatch Alarms to monitor Booky services, specifically focusing on AWS Lambda functions and AWS X-Ray for distributed tracing.
 The goal is to ensure that performance, availability, and error conditions are effectively tracked, and appropriate alerts are triggered when issues arise.

 ### Scope
-This applies to all developers, DevOps engineers, and technical personnel responsible for managing and monitoring the booky services deployed on AWS Lambda.
+This applies to all developers, DevOps engineers, and technical personnel responsible for managing and monitoring the Booky services deployed on AWS Lambda.

 ---